jptaranto/postcss-design-tokens/README.md

 you need to adhere to.

-Instead of defining these inside your `postcss.config.js` it makes more sense to define them inside either a js file:
+Instead of defining these inside your `postcss.config.js` it makes more sense to define them inside either a `.js` file:

 ```js
 module.exports = {